22 Incredible Things People Have Done to Help Out Their Neighbors

 One house in a Hamilton Township, New Jersey, neighborhood was a bit of an eyesore.
 Anne Glancey, a retired teacher, had grown up in the house but blew off her neighbors’ offers to help her fix it up.
 Then, Glancey received a letter saying her home had code violations that could cost her up to $3,000 per day.
 She didn’t have money for the repairs or family and friends to lend a hand—except the couple next door.
 At a loss, she told Adam and Kristin Polhemus, who immediately offered to help.
 They recruited friends, neighbors, and members of their church to help out, with up to 25 people working at a time.
 Over the next several weekends, the group painted the house, landscaped the yard, and donated the car.
 Glancey served homemade orange juice and carrot cake to the workers, making friends in the process.
 “I think the biggest thing is Anne’s happiness and her kind of restored life,” Adam tells People.
 “Her outgoingness to other neighbors is based on her house being improved.”
 Her property violations are now erased.
 Find out the 39 random acts of kindness that don’t cost a cent.

 Code violation threats aren’t the only thing to spark a home makeover.
 Josh Cyganik overheard some teenagers insulting his neighbor’s house within earshot of the owner, Leonard Bullock, who was 75 at the time.
 The teens said, “Look at this crappy house—they just need to burn it down,” Cyganik tells TODAY.
 Bullock looked upset, so Cyganik decided to fight the insults with kindness.
 He turned to Facebook, rallying up hundreds of volunteers to repaint the house, with Bullock’s permission.
 Volunteers traveled from as far as Texas to the Pendleton, Oregon, home, transforming it to something Bullock could be proud of.
+Next, read these good news stories from recent times that you may’ve missed.

 Jordan Walker was outside her El Cajon, California, apartment when a neighbor approached her in a panic, according to FOX 5.
 The woman asked Walker to call 911 because her daughter was having a baby.
 Walker’s boyfriend made the call while she followed the mother upstairs, where the daughter was in labor.
 The baby was already half out, so Walker, a medical assistant who had never helped with baby deliveries or pediatrics, climbed in the tub and guided her through pushing.
 The baby was blue in the face and wasn’t breathing.
 Walker realized the umbilical cord was wrapped around his neck three times, so she removed it and held the baby upside down until he started making noise.
 Paramedics took the mom and son to the hospital, and Walker calls little Ezekiel her miracle baby.